-A total of 266 subjects have been treated with an IV administration of MB-102 across the three pilot studies (Pilot 1A, Pilot 1B and Pilot 2 Groups 1, 2 and 3).
+A total of 586 subjects have been treated with an IV administration of MB-102 across the three pilot studies (Pilot 1A, Pilot 1B and Pilot 2 Groups 1, 2 and 3) and a completed Pivotal trial and including subjects enrolled in this trial as of the date of this protocol amendment.
 The Pilot 1 studies enrolled subjects with an eGFR indicating normal renal function.
-The Pilot 2 study enrolled subjects with normal renal function and those with renal function in the CKD stage 1-5 range.
-In addition, a total of 22 subjects (11 healthy volunteers and 11 Crohn's patients) have received a 4 or 8 μmol/kg oral dose of MB-102 in a study evaluating the use of MB-102 in the evaluation of gut permeability (MediBeacon Protocol 300-01).
-The total population exposure to MB-102 as of this protocol is 288 subjects.
-A total of 52 subjects (18.1% of the total population across 4 studies) were reported to have adverse events (AE).
+The Pilot 2 study and pivotal trial enrolled subjects with normal renal function and those with renal function in the CKD stage 1-5 range.
+In addition, a total of 22 subjects (11 healthy volunteers and 11 Crohn's patients) have received a 4 or 8 μ mol/kg oral dose of MB-102 in a study evaluating the use of MB-102 in the evaluation of gut permeability (MediBeacon Protocol 300-01).
+The total population exposure to MB-102 as of this protocol is 608 subjects.
+A total of 95 subjects (16.0% of the total population across 6 studies) were reported to have adverse events (AE).
 All reported events were mild or moderate in severity.
 No severe events have been reported, nor have any serious adverse events been reported or unanticipated adverse device effects.

-There have been no clinically significant findings with regard to vital signs, physical exams or ECGs.
-Overall MB-102 administered intravenously at a dose of 4 μ mol/kg whether or not followed by a 5 mL (milliliter) dose of iohexol (OmnipaqueTM 300), or at a fixed dose of 130 mg

-/ 7 mL (n=44) or consumed orally at a dose of 4 μ mol/kg (n=8) or 8 μ mol/kg (n=14) was well tolerated in the populations studied to date.
+There have been no clinically significant findings with regard to vital signs, clinical laboratory results, physical exams or ECGs.
+Overall MB-102 administered intravenously at a dose of 4 μ mol/kg whether or not followed by a 5 mL (milliliter) dose of iohexol (OmnipaqueTM 300), or at a fixed dose of 130 mg / 7 mL (n=282) or consumed orally at a dose of 4 μ mol/kg (n=8) or 8 μ mol/kg (n=14) was well tolerated in the populations studied to date.

-Adverse events related to the device itself were due to the adhesive materials used to hold the ORFM (Optical Renal Function Monitor) sensor in place.
+Adverse events related to the device itself were due to the adhesive materials used to hold the MediBeacon[®] Transdermal GFR Measurement System (TGFR) sensor in place.
 All device related events were considered mild or moderate in severity.
 For more information, please see the Investigator's Brochure.